niktay/niktay.github.io/_posts/2020-06-06-hsctf-pwnagotchi.md

 ```

-Once we run the binary, it asks us for our name and repeats to back to us.
-Let's disassemble the binary to get a better idea of what goes on.
+Once we run the binary, it asks us for our name and repeats it back to us.
+Let's disassemble the binary to get a better idea of what's going on.

 ```nasm
 lea     rdi, aEnterYourPwnag ; "Enter your pwnagotchi's name: "